linh-n/blog/content/articles/github-action-cache-hugo-on-the-edge/index.md

 ### Cache

 You will have to add your domain to Cloudflare and enable the Cache Rules there.
 Just use `Cache Everything`, set `Edge TTL` to "Ignore cache-control header and use this TTL" and set the time to your liking.
-Since we will purge the cache after each deployment, you can set it a longer value if you want to.
+Since we will purge the cache after each deployment, you can set it to a longer value if you want to.

 ### Github Action